 Cellist Pablo Casals once described Romanian composer Georges Enescu as "the greatest musical phenomenon since Mozart" and "one of the greatest geniuses of modern music."

 PCMF will be re-releasing a recording from our 2019 Festival of Enescu's epic Octet for Strings in C Major, Op.
 7; II.
-Très fougueux (1900), along with an extended interview with the artists about their experience coming together and playing the piece, plus a fun reaction video as they watch their performance for the first time.
+Très fougueux (1900), along with an extended conversation with the artists about their experience coming together and playing the piece, plus a fun reaction video as they watch their performance for the first time.

 Jesse Mills, Susie Park, Alexi Kenney, Tai Murray, violins